costin/es-mllib-poc/spark_examples.md

 ./gradlew execute -PmainClass=poc.MovieReviewsClassifier

 ```
-This will train a naive bayes model and an SVM and store it in elasticsearch as a [search template](https://www.elastic.co/guide/en/elasticsearch/reference/master/search-template.html).
+This will train a naive bayes model and an SVM and store it in elasticsearch as a [search template](https://www.elastic.co/guide/en/elasticsearch/reference/master/search-template.html) and also as an [indexed groovy script](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-scripting.html#_indexed_scripts).
+The latter is a little slower but also provides more flexibility.
+The search template adds the label as a script field and also aggregates the predicted labels.

 To try out all scripts and apis on elasticsearch side that are relevant for training and using the resulting model, see: [https://gist.github.com/brwe/3cc40f8f3d6e8edc48ac](https://gist.github.com/brwe/3cc40f8f3d6e8edc48ac)